Columbus Landfall National Park in the Turks and Caicos

 Columbus Landfall National Park and Cockburn Town.

-Three non-commercial recreational fishing zones are within the Columbus Landfall National Park.
+Three non-commercial recreational fishing zones are located within Columbus Landfall National Park.

-Only recreational fishing from shore, piers, or jetties is permitted, using light tackle and line with a break weight of 30 pounds or fewer.
+Only recreational fishing from shore, piers, or jetties is permitted, using light tackle and line with a break weight of 30 pounds (13.6 kg) or fewer.